khofstadter/enhancingaudiodescription.com/README.md

 ## TODO
 ### now
+- add new info from M to the home page
 - new Output page with filters
-  - add all press outputs as posts
+  - add new outputs from M's email
+  - add hyperlinks where needed
+  - keep publications as list - or shall they be added as posts with feature images? perhaps both, if there is a nice way of doing this - maybe user can choose?
+  - press fine
+  - podcasts: check whether all podcasts were added or not
-  - add all publications as posts
+  - add EAD conference hyperlink
   - add podcast and video outputs to current posts if possible (if not, add new posts) and than add 'podcast' or 'video' tag to post?
   -  recode {% if post.tags[0] == "publication" %} so that it checks whether the tag list consists of a specific tag e.g. "publication" tag instead (what it does now), of checking a specific tag[index] e.g. [0] - the first argument in the tag list
 - add alt text to all images - how to add them to feature images?